-It is expedient that every person, thus baptized, should be confirmed by the Bishop so soon after his Baptism as conveniently may be; that so he may be admitted to the holy Communion.

-If any persons not baptized in their infancy shall be brought to be baptized before they come to years of discretion to answer for themselves; it may suffice to use the Office for Publick Baptism of Infants, or (in case of extreme danger) the Office for Private Baptism; only changing the word [Infant] for [Child or Person] as occasion requireth.
+- It is expedient that every person, thus baptized or received, should be confirmed by the Bishop so soon thereafter as conveniently may be; that so he may be admitted to the Holy Communion. - If any persons not baptized in their infancy shall be brought to be buptized before they come to years of discretion to answer for themselves; it may suffice to use the Office for Publick Baptism of Infants, or (in case of extreme danger) the Office for Private Baptism; only changing the word [infant] for [Child or Person] as occasion requireth.